mnikita/shape-assembly-public/README.md

 # shape-assembly-public
-Distributed Robotics Project: Adapting Robot Swarm Shape Assembly
+Distributed Robotics Project: Adapting Shape Assembly of Robot Swarms

+Thank you for your interest in the repository.
-For the repository, please refer to the Google Drive Link in the email or appendix of the report.
-There you will find all materials.
-Thank you :)
+Please refer to the Google Drive link shared in the email or included in the appendix of the report for the projects repository and related materials.
+You can set up the project and explore it yourself in simulation (or on real Pi-pucks) - the README provides step-by-step instructions.